huggingface/huggingface_hub/src/huggingface_hub/README.md

 Internally, the library uses `hf_hub_url()` to return the URL to download the actual files:
 `https://huggingface.co/julien-c/EsperBERTo-small/resolve/main/pytorch_model.bin`

-You're welcome to also use it if you need it.

 Parameters:
 - a `repo_id` (a user or organization name and a repo name seperated by a `/`, like `julien-c/EsperBERTo-small`)